 The other thing you need to think about is your cat’s tolerance for grooming.
 Deshedding your cat can be a long process, and if your cat doesn’t like the tool you choose, you are never going to be able to get her to sit still long enough for it to be effective.
 If you know that your cat doesn’t like behind handled or has sensitive skin, you may want to opt for one of the glove styles that will feel more like regular petting than grooming.

 You have many choices when it comes to buying a brush for your cat.
-For the best overall cat brush for short hairs, the Hertzko Self-Cleaning Slicker Brush is an excellent choice because of its fine bristles and self-cleaning feature.
-If you’re on a budget we recommend the CeleMoon Ultra-Soft Silicone Washable Cat Brush, but if you’re willing to spend a little bit more, however, go with the FURminator; this highly-rated tool does an excellent job of eliminating shedding.
+For the best overall cat brush for short hairs, the Hepper Cat Brush is an excellent choice because of its fine bristles and self-cleaning feature.
+Our budget buy pick is the CeleMoon Ultra-Soft Silicone Washable Cat Brush.
+The FURminator is a highly-rated tool and does an excellent job of eliminating shedding but comes with a higher price tag.
 We hope these reviews have been helpful in selecting a brush that works for your pet.